ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 If you are experiencing harassment, discrimination, fraud, theft or any other issue and would like to get confidential advice, please contact any of these campus services:

-* [Office of Safe Disclosure & Human Rights](https://www.ualberta.ca/provost/portfolio/office-of-safe-disclosure-human-rights/index.html)*: A safe, neutral and confidential space to disclose concerns about how the University of Alberta policies, procedures or ethical standards are being applied.
+* [Office of Safe Disclosure & Human Rights](https://www.ualberta.ca/provost/portfolio/office-of-safe-disclosure-human-rights/index.html): A safe, neutral and confidential space to disclose concerns about how the University of Alberta policies, procedures or ethical standards are being applied.
 They provide strategic advice and referral on matters such as discrimination, harassment, duty to accommodate and wrong-doings.
-Disclosures can be made in person or online using the [Online Reporting Tool](https://ualberta-gme-advocate.symplicity.com/titleix_report/index.php)*.
+Disclosures can be made in person or online using the [Online Reporting Tool](https://ualberta-gme-advocate.symplicity.com/titleix_report/index.php).
-* [University of Alberta Protective Services](https://www.ualberta.ca/protective-services): *Peace officers dedicated to ensuring the safety and security of U of A campuses and community.
-Staff or students can contact UAPS to make a report if they feel unsafe, threatened, or targeted on campus or by another member of the university community.*
+* [University of Alberta Protective Services](https://www.ualberta.ca/protective-services): Peace officers dedicated to ensuring the safety and security of U of A campuses and community.
+Staff or students can contact UAPS to make a report if they feel unsafe, threatened, or targeted on campus or by another member of the university community.
-* [Office of the Student Ombuds](https://www.ualberta.ca/current-students/ombuds/index.html)*: A confidential and free service that strives to ensure that university processes related to students operate as fairly as possible.
-They offer information, advice, and support to students, faculty, and staff as they deal with academic, discipline, interpersonal, and financial issues related to student programs.*
+* [Office of the Student Ombuds](https://www.ualberta.ca/current-students/ombuds/index.html): A confidential and free service that strives to ensure that university processes related to students operate as fairly as possible.
+They offer information, advice, and support to students, faculty, and staff as they deal with academic, discipline, interpersonal, and financial issues related to student programs.
-* [Office of Student Success and Experience](https://www.ualberta.ca/dean-of-students/index.html)*: They can assist students in navigating services to ensure they receive appropriate and timely resources.
-For students who are unsure of the support they may need, are concerned about how to access services on campus, or feel like they may need interim support while they wait to access a service, this office is there to help.*
+* [Office of Student Success and Experience](https://www.ualberta.ca/dean-of-students/index.html): They can assist students in navigating services to ensure they receive appropriate and timely resources.
+For students who are unsure of the support they may need, are concerned about how to access services on campus, or feel like they may need interim support while they wait to access a service, this office is there to help.

 **Course Outlines:**
-Policy about course outlines can be found in the [Academic Regulations, Evaluation Procedures and Grading section](https://calendar.ualberta.ca/content.php?catoid=56&navoid=18647#evaluation-procedures-and-grading-system) of the University Calendar.
+Policy about course outlines can be found in the [Academic Regulations](https://calendar.ualberta.ca/content.php?catoid=69&navoid=20927#changes-in-regulations), [Evaluation Procedures and Grading](https://calendar.ualberta.ca/content.php?catoid=69&navoid=20927#evaluation-procedures-and-grading-system) section of the University Calendar.

 **Disclaimer:**
 Any typographical errors in this syllabus are subject to change and will be announced in class and/or posted on the course website.
 The date of final examinations is set by the Registrar and takes precedence over the final examination date reported in the syllabus.

 **Copyright**:
 * Dr. Abram Hindle and Dr. Hazel Victoria Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2026).